bitsbakery/callme/readme.md

 ## Features

 * Type-erased fast delegates.
-The target callable's type is erased by using a templated thunk function.
+Target callables' types are erased by templated thunk functions.
-* Single-cast and multi-cast delegates (aka "events")
+* Singlecast and multicast delegates (aka "events")
 * Supported targets are functions, static and non-static member functions, functors (including lambda functions).
-* Single-cast delegates come in two flavors,  non-owning (aka function_ref/function reference/function_view/function view) and owning ones.
+* Singlecast delegates come in two flavors,  non-owning (aka function_ref/function reference/function_view/function view) and owning ones.
 * The delegates are very lightweight and have a fixed size for holding 2 or 3 pointers.
 * Non-owning delegates don't allocate memory on the heap.
 * Very low overhead compared to directly calling target callables.
 In many cases the overhead is zero, see [benchmark](Benchmark/readme.md).
 * Easy-to-use, high performance events with low overhead compared to directly calling non-inlined targets.
 Events hold their callbacks in a contiguous container with user-adjustable small buffer optimization, allowing to avoid not only memory reallocation, but the use of heap memory altogether, giving better data locality and higher cache hits.
 Comfortably manage event subscriptions RAII-style, unsubscribe automatically.
 Adjust the inline storage and run both subscription and unsubscription in O(1) time.
 * Meaningful compiler errors.
 The library tries hard to make most likely compile-time errors caused by invalid use of its API readable and meaningful to users, despite heavy template metaprogramming involved.
 * Minimal and compact implementation.
 The library provides a very thin abstraction layer over raw function pointers.
-A lot of source code implements zero-cost abstractions and checks that work at compile-time, leaving minimal code executable at runtime.
-This makes intentions transparent for optimizers, that are often able to fully optimize away all library code at the place of invocation, inline the callable target, and give **zero overhead compared to directly calling the inlined callable target**.
+A lot of source code implements zero-cost abstractions and compile-time checks, leaving minimal code executable at runtime.
+This makes intentions transparent for optimizers, that are often able to fully optimize away all library code at call-sites, inline the callable target, and give **zero overhead compared to directly calling the inlined callable target**.
 See [benchmark](Benchmark/readme.md).
 * Powerful type deduction.
 The library heavily relies on C++17 features for CTAD, and adds lots of deduction guides.
-All single-cast delegates can deduce a proper signature from a target callable.
+All singlecast delegates can deduce proper signatures from target callables.
 Avoid duplicate code by leaning on type deduction.
 * Factory functions for delegates.
 In addition to overloaded constructors of delegates, there is a set of factory functions covering all the constructor overloads.
 Factories like `fromFunction(...)` or `fromFunctor(...)` narrow down the overload resolution set for a particular class of targets.
 The factories are syntactically cleaner and easier to use than delegate constructors, especially for new users.
-* The library heavily relies on C++20 constrains and concepts, which simplifies the implementation, adds to code clarity and maintainability.
-While there is nothing that prevents porting the library to C++17 and SFINAE, this is a non-goal.
+* The library heavily relies on C++20 constrains and concepts.
+While nothing prevents porting the library to C++17 and SFINAE, this is a non-goal.
 * Equality testing for delegates is a non-goal.
 Due to implementation details, there is no single universally acceptable definition of "equal" delegates.
-If you need it, you will have to implement equality testing for your particular special case yourself.
+If you need it, you will have to implement equality testing for your particular case yourself.
 * Thorough tests (functional tests, tests for invalid uses of API, benchmarks) give a good base for regression testing.
 People who want to hack, e.g. to fine-tune performance for special cases, will have a productive start.

-## Known solutions/"prior art"
+## Known solutions/prior art

 One of the early works that became widely known is [Don Clugston's research on implementation of member function pointers in different C++ compilers](https://www.codeproject.com/Articles/7150/Member-Function-Pointers-and-the-Fastest-Possible).
 Based on that research, Don proposed an early implementation of what is now called "C++ fast delegates".